Chessweeper/Web-Client/README.md

 ## Development

-To run the game locally with debug tools, run `npm install` to install dependencies, then run `npm run start`.
+To run the game locally with debug tools, run `npm install` to install dependencies, then run `npm run backend` followed by `npm run start`.

 To run unit tests, run `npm run test`.